grantcolley/dotnetwhat/README.md

 -->

 #### Span\<T>
+A [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) is just a view over existing memory.
+Creating a [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) doesn't allocate a new array.
+That's what makes `Span<T>` fast, because it avoids allocations and copying while providing direct access to contiguous memory.
+It references the original data instead of creating a duplicate.

 [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) is a [ref struct](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) that provides type-safe access to a contiguous region of memory.
 [Ref structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) can only be allocated on the stack and not the heap.
 [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) can, however, point to heap memory, stack memory and unmanaged memory.
 [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) can wrap an entire contiguous block of memory or it can point to any contiguous range within it, using [slicing](https://learn.microsoft.com/en-us/dotnet/api/system.span-1?view=net-7.0#spant-and-slices).

 >  [!Note]